 The Chinese New Year starts on Feb.
-3 this year, and for 15 days the Chinese and those who appreciate the Chinese culture will celebrate this important traditional holiday.
+8 in 2016, and for 15 days the Chinese and those who appreciate the Chinese culture will celebrate this important traditional holiday.
 Like the Western New Year’s celebrations, Chinese New Year’s celebrations begin on New Year’s Eve with lots of food.

 The Chinese New Year’s Eve feast is a family affair known as the reunion dinner.
 Traditionally, families gather together for dinner on New Year’s Eve, but the celebrations and feasts can last throughout the 15 days of the holiday.

-Spring Rolls – Spring rolls are shaped like gold bars, and they symbolize wealth.
-This vegetarian version of Chinese Spring Rolls is filled with bean sprouts, carrots, mushrooms and bamboo shoots.
+Spring rolls: Spring rolls are shaped like gold bars, and they symbolize wealth.
+This vegetarian version of is filled with bean sprouts, carrots, mushrooms and bamboo shoots.
 The wrappers are rolled tightly around the filling, and then the rolls are fried in a wok or deep fryer.
 Serve with soy sauce for dipping or the Black Rick Vinegar Sauce mentioned above for the Jiaozi.

-Long Life Noodles – If you’re serving noodles during the Chinese New Year, do not under any circumstances cut them.
+Long Life Noodles: If you’re serving noodles during the Chinese New Year, do not under any circumstances cut them.
 Long, uncut noodles symbolize long life.
 If you serve your guests cut noodles, it might be considered an insult.
-This recipe for Long Life Noodles uses linguine and traditional Chinese vegetables and flavors in a stir-fry.
+This recipe uses linguine and traditional Chinese vegetables and flavors in a stir-fry.
 Make sure you have a wok or pan large enough to handle the long noodles.

-Lettuce Wraps – Lettuce is a symbol for growing wealth and prosperity, and using lettuce as a wrap for fillings is common during the Chinese New Year.
+Lettuce wraps: Lettuce is a symbol for growing wealth and prosperity, and using lettuce as a wrap for fillings is common during the Chinese New Year.
 Ground beef or turkey is used as the base for the filling in these lettuce wraps, and the meat is sautéed with Chinese spices and sauces.
-If you have vegetarians or vegans coming to your celebration, try Ridiculously Delicious Vegan Lettuce Wraps in addition to the meat filled ones.